Buckminsterfullerene: Oils with C60 and risks

-An experiment in 2011–2012 administered a solution of C_{60} in olive oil to rats, achieving a 90% prolongation of their lifespan.
 C_{60} in olive oil administered to mice resulted in no extension in lifespan.
 C_{60} in olive oil administered to beagle dogs resulted in a large reduction of C-reactive protein, which is commonly elevated in cardiovascular disease and cerebrovascular disease.

 Many oils with C_{60} have been sold as antioxidant products, but it does not avoid the problem of their sensitivity to light, that can turn them toxic.
 A later research confirmed that exposure to light degrades solutions of C_{60} in oil, making it toxic and leading to a "massive" increase of the risk of developing cancer (tumors) after its consumption.

 To avoid the degradation by effect of light, C_{60} oils must be made in very dark environments, encased into bottles of great opacity, and kept in darkness, consumed under low light conditions and accompanied by labels to warn about the dangers of light for C_{60}.

 Some producers have been able to dissolve C_{60} in water to avoid possible problems with oils, but that would not protect C_{60} from light, so the same cautions are needed.